Reliable Reasoning Beyond Natural Language: Introduction

-Additionally, the linear and sequential nature of natural language contrasts with the complex and non-linear computations often involved in deductive reasoning.
+Additionally, the linear and sequential nature of natural language contrasts with the complex, non-linear computations often involved in deductive reasoning.
 Even humans struggle with reasoning tasks when the brainstorming medium is confined to text.
 This is well illustrated by the history of logic.
-Aristotle's writing on syllogistic reasoning, for example, lacked the tools of symbolic logic later developed for this kind of argumentation.
+Aristotle’s writing on syllogistic reasoning, for example, lacked the tools of symbolic logic later developed for this kind of argumentation.
 The result is clunky and difficult to follow, even when correct: \begin{quote} If A has been proved to all or to some B, then B must belong to some A: and if A has been proved to belong to no B, then B belongs to no A. This is a different conclusion from the former.
-But if A does not belong to some B, it is not necessary that B should not belong to some A: for it may possibly belong to all A. \end{quote} Others like \citet{venn1881symbolic} and \citet{boole1854laws} developed systems which allowed such reasoning to take place in a different medium---symbolic diagrams and algebraic equations respectively.
-These tools support reasoning about much richer types of logical relationships and deductive logic, than could be easily conveyed in natural language. \citet{jevons1870mechanical} even developed a mechanical system for such logical reasoning, much in the spirit of Babbage's work (see \citet{Gardner1958-GARLMA}).
-More generally, the principles and notation of mathematics allow us to concisely express concepts that would be incredibly difficult to express in natural language alone.
-Formalizing of reasoning in a system \emph{other} than natural language has several descendants, from the General Problem Solver of \citet{newell1959report}, to logic programming languages like Prolog \citep{colmerauer1996birth}, and formal tools for robust verification like Lean \citep{The_mathlib_Community_2020}.
-Natural language is not enough for any of these domains.
+But if A does not belong to some B, it is not necessary that B should not belong to some A: for it may possibly belong to all A. \end{quote}